duchess-rs/duchess/book/src/threat_model.md

 **Outcome of nonadherence:** Asynchronous exceptions won't be detected.

-**How Duchess avoids this:** We check this flag at every interaction with the JVM but not other times; it is possible for Rust code to execute for arbitrary amounts of time without checkin the flag.
+**How Duchess avoids this:** We check this flag at every interaction with the JVM but not other times; it is possible for Rust code to execute for arbitrary amounts of time without checking the flag.
 Asynchronous exceptions are not recommended in modern code and the outcome of not checking is not undefined behavior.

 ### Local variable capacity